winter-berry/FitFormula/README.md

 # FitFormula
-One of my Computer Science degree projects.
+This is one of my Computer Science degree projects.

 ## Preview
 Demo: <a href="https://youtu.be/rI5ua3uiA3o">https://youtu.be/rI5ua3uiA3o</a> <br>